 - Experience of managing or leading security practitioners.

-- Ideally Cyber Threat Intelligence Analyst training, or CREST’s CRTIA qualification – or equivalent.
+- Ideally Cyber Threat Intelligence Analyst training, or ideally CREST’s CRTIA qualification – or equivalent.

 - Knowledge of business practices within your organisation, your organisation’s risk management processes and any IT user security policies.